-Whenever income fell away from the ceiling-as in 1948 and 1954 in the United States-the financial ease, carried over from the war, resulted in a relatively high and nonfalling floor in income, so that recovery was quick.
-In order for more serious depressions to occur, it is necessary for the ratio of equilibrium income to ceiling income to decrease or for depreciation ratios to increase....
-[T]his could occur if the downturn were accompanied by a financial crisis or if the preceding boom had been associated with a relatively small increase or even a decrease in the liquid asset position of households and firms.
-(Minsky, 1959, p.
-144)
+Whenever income fell away from the ceiling--as in 1948 and 1954 in the United States--the financial ease, carried over from the war, resulted in a relatively high and nonfalling floor in income, so that recovery was quick.
+In order for more serious

-Thus, these early articles included financial positions as 'initial conditions' that would influence the path of the economy-whether that be tranquil or unstable-as well as the position Minsky would develop later that the US economy emerged from WWII with 'robust' balance sheets, full of government debt, that over time would become increasingly fragile, generating the conditions that might make 'It' (a debt deflation) happen again.
-Admittedly, these articles tend to rework and extend fairly conventional analysis; however, this was done in directions that would be developed over the next several decades until they became his Stabilizing an Unstable Economy (Minsky, 1986).
+Thus, these early articles included financial positions as "initial conditions" that would influence the path of the economy--whether that be tranquil or unstable--as well as the position Minsky would develop later that the US economy emerged from WWII with "robust" balance sheets, full of government debt, that overtime would become increasingly fragile, generating the conditions that might make "It" (a debt deflation) happen again.
+Admittedly, these articles tend to rework and extend fairly conventional analysis, however, this was done in directions that would be developed over the next several decades until they appeared in more-or-less finished form in his Stabilizing an Unstable Economy (1986) book.

-In the intervening years, three elements were added to the analysis: the 'financial theory of investment' presented in John Maynard Keynes (Minsky, 1975), the Kalecki-Levy view of profits, and the 'financial instability hypothesis' (FIH).
+In the intervening years, three elements were added to the analysis: the "financial theory of investment" presented in John Maynard Keynes (1975), the Kalecki-Levy view of profits, and the "financial instability hypothesis" (FIH).
 In the remainder of this section, we will briefly discuss the first two elements, leaving the FIH for the next section.

-Minsky's (1975)6 John Maynard Keynes grew out of lectures he gave at Berkeley, discussions with Nicholas Kaldor, Frank Hahn, Donald Winch, Kenneth Arrow and Hollis Chenery (some taking place during their visits to Berkeley and during a seminar organized by Kaldor at Berkeley), a sabbatical at Cambridge (1969-70, where he was able to develop his views in discussion with Donald Moggridge, Jan Kregel, Joan Robinson, and W.B.
-Reddaway), his work during the 1960s on the FIH, and his early work on multiplier-accelerator models.
-The main contribution made by this book is the 'financial theory of investment' which springs from the recognition that in any modern, capitalist society, there are 'two price levels'-one for 'current output' and another for 'capital assets'.
-In Minsky's view, the demand price for capital assets must exceed the supply price before investment can take place.
-The demand price for assets is related to the prospective returns from ownership of any asset; these prospective returns 'present views about the future, and therefore are prone to change as views about the future change' (Minsky, 1975, p.
-95).
-The supply price of the capital asset depends on production (thus, on 'current output price'
+Minsky's John Maynard Keynes (1975)6 grew out of lectures he gave at Berkeley, discussions with Nicholas Kaldor, Frank Hahn, Donald Winch, Kenneth Arrow, and Hollis Chenery (some taking place during their visits to Berkeley and during a seminar organized by Kaldor at Berkeley), a sabbatical at Cambridge (1969-70, where he was able to develop his views in discussion with Donald Moggridge, Jan Kregel, Joan Robinson, and W.B.